COVID-19 pandemic in Georgia (U.S. state): Other public transport

 In Cobb County, CobbLinc blocked access to seats near the front of the bus to maintain distance between the drivers and passengers.

 Gwinnett County Transit, similar to MARTA, stopped bus fare collection and only use the rear door.

 Private sector responses

 Commercial entities

 Six Flags Over Georgia announced that the theme park would close temporarily from March 13 to April 1.
 On March 30, it reported that it would not open until mid-May.

 Emory Healthcare announced the postponement of "all inpatient and outpatient elective surgical and procedural cases" starting on March 16.
 Furry Weekend Atlanta, a furry convention held in Atlanta, announced that the 2020 iteration of the convention scheduled for May had been cancelled in response to the COVID-19 pandemic.

-Other attractions in Atlanta that have closed temporarily include the Children's Museum of Atlanta, the World of Coca-Cola, the College Football Hall of Fame, Fernbank Museum of Natural History, Georgia Aquarium, the National Center for Civil and Human Rights, and Zoo Atlanta.
+Other attractions in Atlanta that closed temporarily include the Children's Museum of Atlanta, the World of Coca-Cola, the College Football Hall of Fame, Fernbank Museum of Natural History, Georgia Aquarium, the National Center for Civil and Human Rights, and Zoo Atlanta.